-In this article: Canning peaches as home is a great way to the fruit for later.
-Learn how to can peaches with this easy, no sugar, canned peaches recipe!
+Canning peaches as home is a great way to preserve the fruit for later.
+Learn how to can peaches in juice with this easy, no sugar added, canned peaches recipe!

 We grow small amounts of berries and tree fruits here on our homestead, but in order to put up enough fruit for the winter months we visit local farms to collect the various types of fruit for preserving.
 Getting your produce straight from the farm is one of the best options if you can’t grow it yourself.

 Canning peaches is a simple process that lets you preserve all those fresh, local or homegrown peaches to enjoy all year long!